-At closing, the cover pool includes a small proportion (approximately €30 million) of Belgian government bonds to ensure liquidity for the payment of interest due on the covered bonds over the next six months.
+At closing, the cover pool includes a small proportion (approximately \in 40 million) of Belgian government bonds and other liquid assets to ensure liquidity for the payment of interest due on the covered bonds over the next six months.

 The bonds are eligible for refinancing with the European Central Bank (ECB).